 Student Funds Coordinator / Student Funds Officer Administration of the funds.
 Oversee the recording awards and payments made on ProSolution learner record.
 Provide information for reports for budget holder and funding bodies.
 Oversee exceptional travel and Priority Fund payments and claims.
 Ensure any benefits for withdrawn learners are cancelled where appropriate.
 Oversee the raising of goods receipt orders for travel passes and meal vouchers and oversee the distribution of supplies.
 Finance Team Make BACS and faster payments on the instruction of the Learner Support Funds team.
 Process all third-party childcare suppliers.
 Business partner service.
 Approve procurement / approved supplier arrangements.
 Establish payment arrangements with suppliers of equipment and uniform.
 Front Of House/ Reception Teams Maintain a small emergency fund for each campus or centre including travel passes.
 Issue to learners according to the Emergency Funds Procedure.
-Provide learners with access to sanitary protection.
-Record fund use on the Emergency Funds Google Sheet.
+Record fund use on the Emergency Funds Sheet.
 Answer queries and advise learners on the application process and submission of supporting documents for learner funds.
-Welfare Co- ordinator/Advisers/Childcare Knowledge of the criteria and application process for funds to advise learners, curriculum and school services staff on processes.
-Advice Officer Identify children looked after and care leavers, raise their awareness of Priority Fund and encourage them to apply.
+Welfare Co- ordinator/Advisers Knowledge of the criteria and application process for funds to advise learners, curriculum and school services staff on processes.
+Identify children looked after and care leavers, raise their awareness of Priority Fund and encourage them to apply.

-Issue 20+ childcare application forms.
-Check completed forms, childcare quote forms and income evidence.
 Relevant recording on ProMonitor.
-Negotiation of childcare places and relationship management with childcare providers.
-Childcare advice officer will approve invoices for payment.

 Assess learners for hardship support and recommend additional financial support where appropriate.
 Welfare Co-ordinator Co-ordinate enrolment, induction and learner finance information and advice.
 Sign post to specialist help and support.
 Student Funds Finance Manager Approve emergency hardship float replenishment and monitor emergency hardship awards.
 Recommend exceptional awards that exceed specified limits.
 Manage appeals process.
 Respond to complex queries and appeal letters.
 Ensure service standards are achieved.
 Implement the Learner Support Fund's Marketing and Communication plan and ensure maximum uptake of learner funds.
 Raise awareness of Priority Fund and develop strong links with the Care Experience Team, designated Care Experience Leads, the Welfare team, coaching tutors and curriculum admin teams to ensure all eligible Priority Fund learners access the Priority Funds.
 Monitor the day to day funds and produce monthly and reports at P4, P8 and P12.
 Approve goods receipt orders for travel passes and meal vouchers Provide information for forecasts.
 Monitor levels of spending and learner characteristics on each fund.
 Carrying out the childcare assessments and approve childcare agreements.
 Approve requests for cost of kit and equipment transfers to curriculum areas.
 Plan and deliver training through the year for all staff involved in Learner Support Fund activities.
 Approve requests for hardship payments/support.
 Head of Student Engagement Manage the fund budget.

 Approve the fund forecasts, ensure maximum spending on each fund.
 Provide reports to governors, sign off funding body returns.
 Preparing performance review and business planning reports.
 Final decision making for appeals.
 Learner Support Fund Policy owner.
 Director of Student Life Maintain oversight of effective use of the funds to promote social mobility and ensure financial barriers to participation in learning are overcome.

-APPENDIX 2 - Cost of main travel passes - this is correct as at May 2024 and may changes during the year
+APPENDIX 2 - College cost of main travel passes - this is correct as at May 2025 and may changes during the year

-Travel Pass Cost All term M ticket for First Bus £360 per year Arriva travel bus pass £555 per year Under 19 West Yorkshire Academic bus pass £314.50 per year Under 26 or Student West Yorkshire Bus Monthly pass £63.24 Under 26 or Student West Yorkshire bus and Train pass £93.16 per month Transdev - Gold bus pass £800 per year
+Travel Pass Cost All term M ticket for First Bus £360 per year Arriva travel bus pass £633.25 per year Under 19 West Yorkshire Academic bus pass £363.80 per year Under 26 or Student West Yorkshire Bus Monthly pass £63.24 per month Under 26 or Student West Yorkshire bus and Train pass £97.41 per month Transdev - Gold bus pass £800 per year